Yamatsuri, Fukushima: Climate

 Yamatsuri has a humid climate (Köppen climate classification Cfa).
 The average annual temperature in Yamatsuri is 11.7 C. The average annual rainfall is 1428 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.3 C, and lowest in Yamatsuri, at around -0.9 C.

 Demographics

 Per Japanese census data, the population of Yamatsuri has been declining over the past 60 years.

 History

 The area of present-day Yamatsuri was part of ancient Mutsu Province.
 The area formed part of the holdings of Tanagura Domain, in the early Edo period, but mostly became tenryō territory under direct control of the Tokugawa Shogunate after 1729.
 After the Meiji Restoration, it was organized as part of Higashishirakawa District within the Nakadōri region of Iwaki Province.

 The villages of Toyosato, Takagi and Ishii were created with the establishment of the modern municipalities system on April 1, 1889.
 On March 31, 1955, Toyosato and a portion of the village of Takagi merged to form the village of Yamatsuri.
 It was elevated to town status on January 1, 1963.

 Economy

-The economy of Yamamtsuri is primarily agricultural.
+The economy of Yamatsuri is primarily agricultural.